IvanGlebov/Feecc-front/README.md

 - Composition.js — a component with the most logic.
 The transition through the assembly stages is placed here.
 - Notifications.js — a component for displaying pop-up notifications.
 - Stopwatch.js — a component for displaying stopwatches for each production stages.

+## Configuration

+To configure your Frontend deployment edit the environment variables, provided in `configs/config.json` file.

+Environment variables:

+- `socket` — insert the Workbench Daemon address here;
+- `interface_language` — interface language, available en and ru options;
+- `dev_show_reducers` — enabling/disabling developer mode;
+- `pulling_period` — period of receiving data from the backend in milliseconds;
+- `use_devtools` — using devtools;
+- `show_test_schemas` — whether to show test schemes.